Hoda233/RSA/README.md

 RSA (Rivest–Shamir–Adleman) is a public-key cryptosystem that is widely used for secure data transmission.

-This assignment is to implement RSA encryption/decryption and analyze its effiency and security.
+This assignment is to implement chat app to exchange secure messages encrypted/decrypted using RSA and analyze its effiency and security.

+## Built with:
+Python
 ## How to run:
 ### To use, run first if not installed before:
 `pip install sockets` `pip install sympy` `pip install matplotlib`